Una O'Connor (actress): Life and work

 O'Connor was born to a Catholic nationalist family at 14 Alexander Street West in Belfast, Ireland.
 She was the daughter of James McGlade, a publican, and the former Maria Murphy.
 Her mother died when she was two; her father was a landowner/ farmer, ensuring that the family always had income from family land.
 He soon left for Australia and McGlade was brought up by an aunt, studying at St Dominic's School, Belfast, convent schools and in Paris.
 Thinking she would pursue teaching, she enrolled in the South Kensington School of Art.

 Before taking up teaching duties, she enrolled in the Abbey School of Acting (affiliated with Dublin's Abbey Theatre).
-Her career with the Abbey lasted from 1912 - 1934 where she performed in many productions; these are listed in the Abbey Theatre Archives.
+During her career with the Abbey, which lasted from 1912 until 1934, she performed in many productions; these are listed in the Abbey Theatre Archives.
 She changed her name when she began her acting career with the Abbey Theatre.
 One of her earliest appearances was in George Bernard Shaw's The Shewing-Up of Blanco Posnet in which she played the part of a swaggering American ranch girl.
 The production played in Dublin as well as in New York, opening 20 November 1911 at the Maxine Elliott Theatre, marking O'Connor's American debut.